Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 **"Module"** is the unit of size that indicates how big or small a gear is.
 It is the ratio of the reference diameter (pitch diameter) of the gear divided by the number of teeth. <br>

-**"Number of teeth"** is The number of teeth on a gear is simply the count of the individual gear teeth around its circumference.
+**"Number of teeth"** is simply the count of the individual gear teeth around its circumference.
 This is a key parameter in determining the gear's diameter and its meshing characteristics with other gears.<br>

 **"Pressure Angle"** is the angle between the line of action (the line along which the force is transmitted between meshing gears) and the line tangent to the pitch circle.
 It is a critical parameter in gear design that affects the gear's strength, the smoothness of operation, and the load distribution along the gear teeth. <br>